Skip to main content

 What treatment will I receive?

-The specialist will explain what treatment will be best for you and explain any risks.
+The specialist doctor will explain what treatment is best for you and explain any risks.

 You have a large abdominal aortic aneurysm - Public Health Scotland Easy Read Guide (pdf, May 2023)